SwayamInSync/SwayamInSync.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hello there!
+Hello Internet wanderer!
 I’m **Swayam Singh**, an inadvertent wizard in the ever-expanding realm of data science and machine learning.
 And no, I haven’t been to Hogwarts, but if they ever offer a course in Deep Learning, I'd be the first in line – think of it as the Muggle's Defense Against the Dark Arts!

 On the professional front, I've proudly worn the hats of **Data Science Intern**, **Machine Learning Engineer**, and **Open Source Research Engineer**.
 My ventures in the tech realm encompass pivotal roles from delving into customer retention and mastering the art of **demand forecasting**, to streamlining machine learning pipelines and orchestrating robust **distributed systems**.
 My hands have danced on **custom CUDA kernels**, ensuring that **MLOps** is not just a buzzword, but a seamlessly integrated practice, and that distributed processing is executed with finesse and efficiency.
 Furthermore, my **research** escapades allowed me to rub shoulders with some of the brightest minds, resulting in **state-of-the-art Code-gen models—twice**, to be precise.